MicrosoftDocs/win32/desktop-src/menurc/mrmresourceindexermessageseverity.md

 ---
 title: MrmResourceIndexerMessageSeverity enumeration
 description: Defines constants that specify the severity of an resource indexer message.
-For more info, and scenario-based walkthroughs of how to use these APIs, see Package resource indexing (PRI) APIs and custom build systems. ms.assetid: 'A4734256-94BD-43BE-B93C-55B98DF8A9BF'
+For more info, and scenario-based walkthroughs of how to use these APIs, see Package resource indexing (PRI) APIs and custom build systems. ms.assetid: A4734256-94BD-43BE-B93C-55B98DF8A9BF
+keywords:
-keywords: ["MrmResourceIndexerMessageSeverity enumeration Menus and Other Resources"]
+- MrmResourceIndexerMessageSeverity enumeration Menus and Other Resources
 topic_type:
 - apiref
 api_name: